 How to Apply

-All prospective grantees must first answer a series of questions to determine whether your organization is eligible to apply for a new grant.
-As of March 18, 2020, the Foundation has updated its guidelines regarding capital requests in light of the COVID-19 pandemic.
+All prospective grantees must first answer a series of questions to determine whether your organization is eligible to apply for a grant.
+As of July 29, 2020, the Foundation has updated its guidelines and priorities, including instructions for arts and cultural organizations and capital requests.

 If, after reviewing this website, with particular attention to the Grant Guidelines and the Resource Center, you believe that your organization fits within the Foundation’s current funding priorities and interests, please complete the Foundation’s eligibility quiz.

 All prospective grantees must first take the eligibility quiz.